‘General Hospital’ Spoilers: Franco Takes On A New Job & Liz May Not Be Too Happy About It

 Franco and Ava had been involved in the past and are now friends.
 Liz just found out that Nik was the one who lured her sister Hayden out of town to protect Violet, as The Inquisitr had previously detailed.
 She is angry that he would be so insensitive to keep a child away from her mother.
 Now Franco is about to get involved with the Cassadines, or at least with the new Mrs. Nikolas Cassadine.
 General Hospital spoilers coming from SheKnows Soaps indicates that Liz and Franco’s marriage will be affected by another couple that are having marital trouble.
 It appears that this couple is actually Nik and Ava.

 Ava only married her prince to get hold of his money and the title of being a Cassadine.
 She is enjoying every moment of toying with her new husband.
 According to the newest print issue of Soap Opera Digest, Franco will head to Wyndemere to talk to Ava.
-Liz will surely let her husband in on what Nik did to Hayden and that may not sit well with Franco.
+Liz is sure to let her husband in on what Nik did to Hayden and that may not sit well with Franco.

 Can Ava get what she wants out of Nikolas?
 Click to watch today's all-new #GH – NO LOGIN REQUIRED: https://t.co/u3JpKeUCgR